Knee Pain: "Why do I have knee pain while hiking?"

-First let's give you some background on what I do and how I think through the next steps based on the MAT® thought process.
-I, as an MAT® Specialist, am concerned with what muscles are not firing correctly.
+First, let's give you some background on what I do and how I think through the next steps based on the Muscle Activation Techniques® (MAT®) thought process.
+I, as an MAT Specialist, am concerned with what muscles are not firing correctly.
 Think about it: if the brain cannot stimulate muscles to contract appropriately, then other muscles will have to compensate.
 Over time, these compensating muscles get overworked and can shut down.
 Eventually, your body will put up pain signals to tell you that something is wrong...

-Unfortunately the pain doesn’t tell you exactly what the problem is, it just tells you that there is an issue there.
-MAT® uses a series of range of motion exams to determine what motions your body is struggling to achieve.
+MAT uses a series of range of motion exams to determine what motions your body is struggling to achieve.
 These limited motions tend to be the source of pain and discomfort.
-After determining where the body isn’t able to move, MAT® can test all the muscles that move into that position.
+After determining where the body isn’t able to move, MAT can test all the muscles that move into that position.

 On the hiking downhill example, when you have knee pain going down a hill, it can be caused by different things.

 - The first thing that comes to mind is the constant load on your quads could be pulling on your patellar tendon creating an uncomfortable sensation.

 - The second is the inability to plantarflex your foot at an angle down a hill could cause the muscles around your shin to tighten up as a mode of protection.

 - Finally, stabilizing your body in a slight hip flexed position over time could create strain through your knee.
 Any one of these issues (or more!) could be creating the pain that you are feeling!